 Beer was originally introduced to Thailand by European visitors, but since 1933, Thais have been brewing their own.
-Although you can find imported beer at most bars and restaurants, local beers do a great job of controlling the pain while enjoying some spicy noodles.
+Although you can find imported beer at most bars and restaurants, local beers do a great job of controlling the extra kick while enjoying some spicy noodles.

 Tip: Don't be surprised when your beer in Thailand is served with a glass of ice (nam keng).
 It's not as bad as it sounds, particularly in the Southeast Asian heat.
 Local drinking etiquette is to share large bottles; they don't stay cold long.